-rate, and a time fixed effect.
+Table 5 reports the coefficients on the resource shares of the covariates (x{it}) .
+Column (1) keeps β constant across households and survey waves, whereas the rest parametrize it linearly on household time-varying controls, including the homicide rate, and a time fixed effect.
 Columns (3), (4), and (5) include Mundlak effects to account for unobserved heterogeneity.
-Columns (4) and (5) provide robustness checks excluding households in the top 1% of household expenditures and households who changed municipality of residence between survey waves, respectively.
-Figure C3 plots the distribution of the average predicted resource shares and the resource shares against household characteristics, based on column (3) of Table 7, the preferred specification, although the results are very similar across specifications.
-Reassuringly, the resource shares are all within 0 and 1, even though they were not forced in the estimation.
+Figure C3 plots the distribution of the average predicted resource shares and the resource shares against household characteristics, based on column (3) of Table 5, the preferred specification, although the results are very similar across specifications.
+Reassuringly, the resource shares are all within 0 and 1, even though they were modeled as linear and not bounded.

-Consistent with previous research, women's resource shares are positively correlated with the levels of education of household members, are lower in rural areas, and their relationship with women's age is significantly decreasing in post-reproductive ages (Tommasi 2019; Calvi 2020), see Table 7 and Figure C3.
-As mentioned in section 5.1, they are also positively correlated with the intra-household decision-making variables (Table C4), consistent with recent work showing how these model-based measures of women's power are positively correlated with close-ended survey questions aimed to measure women's empowerment (Tommasi 2019; Calvi, Penglasi, and Tommasi 2022).
+Consistent with previous research, women's resource shares are positively correlated with the levels of education of household members, are lower in rural areas, and their relationship with women's age is significantly decreasing in post-reproductive ages (Tommasi 2019; Calvi 2020).
+As mentioned in section 5.1, they are also positively correlated with the intra-household decision-making variables (Table C2), consistent with recent work showing how these model-based measures of women's power are positively correlated with close-ended survey questions aimed to measure women's empowerment (Tommasi 2019; Calvi, Penglasi, and Tommasi 2022).

-Finally, the coefficient on the homicide rate on women's resource shares is negative across the board (Table 7).
-Figure C4 also plots graphically the negative relationship between predicted changes in women's resource shares within a household ( $\Delta \eta_i = \eta{it} - \eta{i,t-1}$ ) and the change in the local homicide rate for that particular household i between survey waves.
-According to these estimates, ceteris paribus, in households that experienced the average increase in crime during the period (15 homicides per 100,000 people), women's resource shares are estimated to decrease by about 5-8 percentage points, again consistent with the hypothesis that increases in local crime negatively affect women's intra-household bargaining power.
+Finally, the coefficient on the homicide rate on women's resource shares is negative across the board (Table 5).
+Figure C4 also plots graphically the negative relationship between predicted changes in women's resource shares within a household ($\Delta \eta_i = \eta{it} - \eta{i,t-1}$) and the change in the local homicide rate for that particular household i between survey waves.